The Most Common Cybercrime Trick: Social Engineering Explained

 - Change your passwords immediately

-- Report to authorities (e.g., FTC, Cybercrime unit)
+- Report the incident to the appropriate authorities

 Conclusion